-Compared to soft wheat, durum wheat has a greater capacity to absorb water.
+Compared to soft wheat, durum wheat flour has a greater capacity to absorb water.
 It has an amber-yellow colour and its texture is also reminiscent of desert sand.

 Also it has a high protein and also gluten content, as well as fibre, antioxidants and minerals and a low glycaemic index.